Skip to main contentSkip to footer

 Harm van Marwijk is Professor of Primary Care and Implementation Science at the Brighton and Sussex Medical School and Primary and Community Health Services lead for the Applied Research Collaboration for Kent, Surrey and Sussex.

 Primary care in England is currently at its knees but still manages to provide 90% of the NHS consultations for 10% of its budget.
 Something structural needs to be done to assist it.
-One thing that could help is more use of evidence-based tools, and implementing instruments that can speak across settings.
-They can assist primary care teams to face such a mix of diverse, increasingly well-informed people with ever more complex needs.
-Disconnectedness now rules.
-Due to the lack of GPs and nurses, and the increasing complexities of people living longer with all kinds of conditions encounter, multiprofessionalism is the future for primary care, but unless communication issues are first addressed, chaos will continue to rule and the problems of our multimorbid patients will become even more complex.
+One thing that could help the NHS is more use of evidence-based tools, and particularly, implementing those instruments that can speak across settings such as health and social care.
+These can assist primary and community health services teams to face such a mix of diverse, increasingly well-informed people many of whom have ever more complex needs.
+Another possibility to reduce tensions between settings is when GPs also have the opportunity to get a clinical NHS contract.

 Harm is a fellow of the international Resident Assessment Instrument (RAI) collaboration (interRAI.org).
 Finland, for instance, has made the use of these tools obligatory in routine care.
 For conditions for which there is no simple solution but to collaborate and discuss, we urgently need to learn how to implement the measurement-based tools the RAI offers and their clinical assessment protocols.